How to Get more Views on LinkedIn in 2021

 As long as the engagement rate stays high, the content continues to be shown to more people.

 Of course, that’s a very rough summary.
 In reality it doesn’t go from 100 to 1,000 and then 1,000 to 10,000 but it’s a process of constant re-evaluation.

 The type of likes, the size of the comments, the time spent, the influence of the people who engage also matters: not all engagement actions have exactly the same weight.

-It’s hard to explain all this in an article about LinkedIn engagement pods.
+That being said, it is hard to explain all of this in just one article about LinkedIn engagement pods.
 Moreover, it is very difficult to make generalizations and to understand the exact functioning of these algorithms, which are constantly evolving.

 But we have the main principles, and that’s what we’re interested in.